tewarid/node-tcp-relay/README.md

 tcprelayc --host host --port 10080 --relayHost host --relayPort port [--numConn count] [--secret key] [--tls]
 ```

-`host` is any server visible to the machine behind the NAT, it can also be `localhost`. `port` is the port of the service you want to expose through the relay.
+`host` is any server visible to the machine behind the NAT. `port` is the port of the service you want to expose through the relay.

 `relayServer` is the host or IP address of the server visible on the internet executing the relay server script. `relayPort` is the port where this script will connect with relay server.

-`numConn` is the number of unused connections relay client maintains with the relay server.
-As soon as it detects data activity on a socket, relay client establishes another connection.
+`numConn` is the number of unused connections relay client maintains with the server.
+As soon as it detects data activity on a socket, it establishes another connection.

-Use `secret` option to specify a shared secret key used to authorize relay client.
-Use `tls` option to enable secure communication with relay server, using TLS.
+`secret` specifies a shared secret key relay client sends to server for the purpose of authorization. `tls` enables secure TLS communication with server.

 If you're relaying HTTP(S), use a reverse proxy such as http-proxy, between the relay client and the local service e.g.
 ```javascript